lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## Differences between CoAP and UDP/IP Compression

-CoAP compression differs from IPv6 and UDP compression on the following aspects:
+CoAP compression differs from IPv6 and UDP compression in the following aspects:

 * The CoAP protocol is asymmetric; the headers are different for a request or a response.
 For example, the URI-Path option is